 When it comes to prevailing at a criminal trial, you as the defendant are not required to prove anything, and your defense attorney is not required to prove anything on your behalf.
 In fact, under certain circumstances, it may not even be advisable for you to take the witness stand at trial.
-The prosecutor handling your case, however, must show that you committed every element of the assault charge beyond a doubt based upon common sense and ordinary reason.
+The prosecutor handling your case, however, must show that you committed every element of the assault charge beyond a doubt based on common sense and ordinary reason.

-During closing argument, your attorney might be able to allege that the prosecutor failed to meet his or her burden or that certain applicable defenses negate one or more elements of the criminal charge.
+During a closing argument, your attorney might be able to allege that the prosecutor failed to meet his or her burden or that certainly applicable defenses negate one or more elements of the criminal charge.
 Haddonfield aggravated assault defense lawyer Matthew V. Portella can discuss your charge with you, as well as potential defenses, and make a recommendation about how best to move forward in your criminal case.

 It is no secret that aggravated assault convictions are penalized harshly in the State of New Jersey.
 The penalties that a sentencing judge imposes upon conviction depend largely upon the degree of the assault conviction.

 A conviction for second-degree assault can result in court costs, fines (up to $150,000), and state prison time of between 5 to 10 years being imposed by the sentencing judge.
-The accused might also lose his or her right to possess a weapon or other firearm into the future.
-Finally, the accused could be ordered to successfully complete an anger management course or probation, and might also be ordered to pay restitution to the alleged victim of the assault.
+The accused might also lose his or her right to possess a weapon or other firearm in the future.
+Finally, the accused could be ordered to complete an anger management course or probation, and might also be ordered to pay restitution to the alleged victim of the assault.

 To make matters more serious, New Jersey’s No Early Release Act (NERA) under N.J.S.A.
 2C:43-7.2 applies to second-degree assault crimes.
 This means that someone convicted of this offense must serve at least 85 percent of their prison sentence before they can be eligible for early release on parole.